 The EPA has established maximum contamination levels (MCLs) for several radionuclides and a generic limit of four millirems per year for beta particle and photon radioactivity from manmade radionuclides in drinking water.
 The drinking water sampling locations are identified in Table 8.8, Drinking Water Surveillance.
-Drinking water surveillance results are compiled and distributed to offsite suppliers participating in the SRS surveillance program and other interested parties in an annual Water Treatment Plant Analysis Results report which includes alpha, nonvolatile beta, and tritium results.
+Drinking water surveillance results are compiled and distributed to downstream users in an annual Water Treatment Plant Analysis Results report which includes alpha, nonvolatile beta, and tritium results.
 In addition, as a part of the annual fee for permitted domestic water systems, SCDHEC samples major on-site drinking water systems for radiological and non-radiological constituents as required to support comparisons to MCLs provided in R61-58, South Carolina Primary Drinking Water Standard, which implements 40 CFR 141, National Primary Drinking Water Regulations.
 These results are provided to SRS and included in the drinking water surveillance information published in the annual Site Environmental Report, which includes a description of dose due to drinking water pathway and a comparison to EPA MCLs.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Plan Revision: 3

-Plan Page: 17 of 61
+Page: 18 of 65